keptn-sandbox/monday-service/README.md

 ## Deploy Service onto Keptn

+> :warning: It is HIGHLY recommended that you store these variables as k8s secrets, NOT in plain text.

 1. Clone this repo onto the keptn machine.
 2. Adjust the `MONDAY_API_KEY`, `MONDAY_BOARD_ID` and `MONDAY_GROUP_NAME` values in `monday-service.yaml` to reflect your values.
 3. Use kubectl to apply both the `monday-service.yaml` and `monday-distributor.yaml` files on the keptn cluster: